CprimeLearningLabs/terraform-aws-intro/labs/lab-2.1-Provider/lab2.1-provider.md

 touch main.tf
 ```

 Open the file for edit.
-You can either use "vim" or you can use the built-in editor in the CloudShell".
-To open the built-in editor, click the *Open Editor* icon (looks like curly braces) above the console area.
-In the file editor, expand the directory tree on the left.
+You can use your choice of command line editor: vi, vim, nano.

-Create a terraform block to specify that "random" is a required provider.
-We also specify that we want to use version 0.13.0 or above for the Terraform version.
+In the file, create a terraform block to specify that "random" is a required provider.
+We also specify that we want to use version 0.15.0 or above for the Terraform version.

 ```
 terraform {